Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 For instance, if you’re a licensed engineer, you would have passed an exam to get that designation.

 A lot of careers are like this.
 To become a nurse, you must get your degree as well as pass an exam called the NCLEX.

 Exams like these are a big deal.
 They cause a lot of stress for exam takers.
-Imagine spending all the time and money to get a two or 4-year degree, but you're still not allowed to take a job in your field until you pass a specific exam.
+Imagine spending all the time and money to get a two or 4-year degree, but you’re still not allowed to get a job in your field until you pass a specific exam.